Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: How do new certifications and transactions appear between members?

 When a certification occurs between two previously disconnected nodes in $\mathcal{C}$ we search for the first transaction between these two nodes.
-This transaction can happen before the certification, after it, or never.
-For $73\%$ of certifications, the two involved nodes never made a transaction.
-Instead, $16 \% $ of certifications have a pre-existing transaction, and $11 \%$ will make a transaction in the future.
-The top plot of Figure \ref{fig:time_to_wait} shows the distribution of the delay between a certification (between two nodes in $ \mathcal{C} $) and the closest matching transaction (between these two nodes in $ \mathcal{T}_{MM} $).
-The delay is very small in most cases.
-One possible explanation is that new members are often involved in small transactions (welcome gifts or acknowledgments) shortly after (or before) being certified.
-The bottom plot of figure \ref{fig:time_to_wait} shows the distribution of the number of transactions in $ \mathcal{T}_{MM} $ preceding a certification in $ \mathcal{C} $ for these certifications that occur after transactions.
+This transaction can happen before the certification, after, or never.
+We observe that for $73\%$ of certifications, the two involved nodes never make a transaction between them. $16 \% $ of certifications have a pre-existing transaction between the nodes, and $11 \%$ will make a transaction in the future.
+The top plot of Figure \ref{fig:time_to_wait} shows the distribution of the time seperating a certification between two nodes in $ \mathcal{C} $ from the closest matching transaction between these two nodes in $ \mathcal{T}_{MM} $.
+Note that most new certification relationships which have a matching transaction in $\mathcal{T}_{MM} $ are relatively close in time.
+One possible explanation for this is that new members are often involved in small transactions (welcome gifts or acknowledgments) shortly after (or before) being certified.
+The bottom plot of figure \ref{fig:time_to_wait} shows the distribution of the number of transactions in $ \mathcal{T}_{MM} $ preceding a certification in $ \mathcal{C} $ for these certifications that occur after some number of prior transactions.
 Almost all such certifications occur after only one or two transactions, but in a very few cases, a certification can happen after as many as $14$ prior transactions.

-\begin{observation} Most certification relationships in $ \mathcal{C} $ do not have a matching transaction in $\mathcal{T}_{MM} $, but when they do, most are close in time. \end{observation}
+\begin{observation} Most certification relationships in $ \mathcal{C} $ do not have a matching transaction in $\mathcal{T}_{MM} $, and when they do, they tend to be close in time. \end{observation}